-Buy-to-let properties may not be the easy investment they were a few years ago, but with the right mortgage you could still make money renting out a house or flat
+Property may not be the easy investment it was a few years ago, but with the right deal you could still make money renting out a house or flat

 Paying a slightly higher rate can cost you hundreds of pounds more over the lifetime of the loan.

 If it isn't, they'll explain why and recommend a better alternative.
-If you're not sure which mortgage is right, you can call them direct on 0844 409 9724**
+If you're not sure which product option is right, you can call them direct on 0844 409 9724

-It's free advice and there's no obligation to take the mortgage they recommend.
+It's free advice and there's no obligation to take the deal they recommend.
 Just as with a standard residential mortgage, you'll need to choose between a fixed and a variable rate.
-You'll also need to consider which buy-to-let mortgage is cheaper overall, and not just which has the lower rate.
+You'll also need to consider which option is cheaper overall, and not just which has the lower rate.

 The buy-to-let market may not be the money spinner it was before the credit crunch, but it can still be a good long-term investment for the right person.